 A remarkably readable book that clearly outlines the issues and basis for tribal water disputes.

 western water, this book now offers practical guidance on how to negotiate them.
 By providing a comprehensive synthesis of western water issues, tribal water disputes, and alternative approaches to

-dispute resolution, it offers a valuable sourcebook for alltribal councils, legislators, water professionals, attorneyswho need a basic understanding of the complexities of the situation.
+dispute resolution, it offers a valuable sourcebook for all—tribal councils, legislators, water professionals, attorneys—who need a basic understanding of the complexities of the situation.

 The book reviews the history, current status, and case law related to western water while revealing strategies for addressing water conflicts among tribes, cities, farms, environmentalists,

-agencies.
+and public agencies.
 Drawing insights from the process, structure, and implementation of water rights settlements currently under negotiation or already agreed to, it presents a detailed analysis of

 how these cases evolve over time.
 It also provides a wide range of contextual materials, from the nuts and bolts of a Freedom of Information Act request to the hydrology of irrigation.
 It also

 battle over rights to water, this book clearly addresses the place of Native rights in the conflict.
 Negotiating Tribal Water Rights offers an unsurpassed introduction to the ongoing challenges

 these claims present to western water management while demonstrating the innovative approaches that states, tribes, and the federal government have taken to fulfill them while mitigating harm to both